wailin0/lfg/README.md

 https://wailin0.github.io/lfg/

+##### purely made with JSX and ES6 using context api and functional component

+###used libraries
+react-bootstrap, axios, transition-group, react-icon, sockjs, stompjs

 ## Available Scripts

 In the project directory, you can run:
 ### `npm start`

 Runs the app in the development mode.<br />